payhub/slate/source/includes/_sale_transaction.md

 }
 ```

-The purpose of this document is to provide you with what you need to understand what you need to run a sale transaction.
+The purpose of this document is to provide you with the information you need to understand what you need to run a sale transaction.

 Use a Sale transaction to charge a credit card.
 You will receive an approval code on a successful sale.
 Once a sale transaction is settled, the money will be taken from the cardholder's account and deposited to the merchant's account.
 This is the most common transaction type by far.